hammadattari/VNKN01-BioInfoLabSoft/README.md

+# Stpe by Step Guide for Amber is a suite installation(biomolecular simulation programs)
+### Amber is distributed in two parts: AmberTools22 and Amber23.
+Both these software are Dockerized and put into a container which you can use with the help of this manual.
+## Note: First, we install WSL2.
+Secondly, we install the Amber suite.
 This guide outlines the steps to set up a Linux environment using Windows Subsystem for Linux (WSL).
 WSL allows you to run Linux distributions directly on your Windows machine.

 **Prerequisites:**

 * A Windows 10 (version 1903 or later) or Windows 11 machine
 * Administrator privileges

 ## Step 1: Enable Windows Subsystem for Linux (WSL)